ajv-validator/ajv/README.md

 By default this method is called automatically when the schema is added, so you rarely need to use it directly.

-If schema doesn't have `$schema` property it is validated against draft 4 meta-schema (option `meta` should not be false) or against [v5 meta-schema](https://raw.githubusercontent.com/epoberezkin/ajv/master/lib/refs/json-schema-v5.json#) if option `v5` is true.
+If schema doesn't have `$schema` property it is validated against draft 6 meta-schema (option `meta` should not be false).

 If schema has `$schema` property then the schema with this id (that should be previously added) is used to validate passed schema.